 The project manager and remedial design engineer have the best interests of their client in mind.
 How can another remedial approach achieve the desired outcome while reducing costs?

-If you are reviewing a remedial application with five (5) or more vertical wells or points, have you considered horizontal wells ?
+If you are reviewing a remedial application with five (5) or more vertical wells or points, have you considered horizontal wells?

 Besides eliminating costly trenching while avoiding disruption to active operations, horizontal wells have established a track record in expediting closure and reducing long-term operational and maintenance (O&M) costs.
 Whereas vertical technology is limited to a few feet of well screen in contact with the target zone of treatment, horizontal wells encompass hundreds of feet of well screen and are directionally advanced for ideal placement.

-More and more frequently, Directional Technologies, Inc. (DTI) is reviewing remedial applications where vertical approaches were deemed too costly.
 In having a keen understanding of environmental remediation technologies, DTI has applied and transferred these technologies from the vertical to the horizontal profile.

 Left Side: Horizontal Wells directionally advanced beneath active operations and hidden from view